hpe-dev-incubator/hpe-dev-portal/content/blog/ilorest-as-a-pypi-package.md

    $ find / -name iLOrest
    ```

-NOTES:
+## Notes:

 * PyPI package can also be used for ARM-based operating systems if [Python 3](https://www.python.org/downloads/) is present.

 - Additionally, the HPE iLOrest PyPI package can be utilized on RHEL, SLES and Microsoft Windows platforms as long as [Python 3](https://www.python.org/downloads/) is installed (preferably version > 3.8).

-* DMTF's [redfish](https://pypi.org/project/redfish/) library can not coexist with HPE [python ilorest library](https://pypi.org/project/python-ilorest-library/) which is a dependency for the HPE iLOrest PyPI package.
-So, make sure to remove the [redfish](https://pypi.org/project/redfish/) library using the command below:
+* DMTF's [Redfish](https://pypi.org/project/redfish/) library can not coexist with HPE [Python ilorest library](https://pypi.org/project/python-ilorest-library/) which is a dependency for the HPE iLOrest PyPI package.
+So, make sure to remove any [Redfish](https://pypi.org/project/redfish/) library you may have installed prior to installing the HPE Python iLOrest library using the command shown below:

    ```shell
    $ pip3 uninstall redfish